lsst-sqre/sqr-091/index.rst

    This should be reconciled with the standard data types used elsewhere in IVOA standards.
    This is almost certainly missing additional data types that will be needed.
+   In particular, it should probably include all of the DALI types.

    Handling of milliseconds in timestamps and durations is probably not correct.
    Some more attention to UTC vs. TAI is probably required.

    We may wish to allow null values in lists with an accompanying specification for what they mean.

 The following data types may be used for object values in web service specifications.